bdikbas/cse15l-lab-reports/Lab_Report_2.md

 ## Part 2

   In the Array Examples file, the testReversed() function had a bug that caused the array to not be printed backwards.
+The symptom that shows up in the terminal is the original array that is inputted being instead of the inputted array reversed.
 A failed input would be the following:

     @Test
      public void testReversed() {